-Because routes are loaded lexicographically in the configuration, firstly by name and then by ID, Ol-static.json is loaded into the configuration before zz-default.json.
+Because routes are ordered in the IG configuration lexicographically by route name, a request is routed to 01-static.json before zz-default.json.

 2.6.2.
 Testing the Setup

 To test your configuration, make sure that IG and the sample application are running, and then browse to http://openig.example.com:8080/static.
 You should be directed to the sample application and logged in automatically as demo.